Merrimack High School

 Merrimack High School (MHS) is the public secondary school of the town of Merrimack, New Hampshire.
 It is located in a central area of town on 38 McElwain Street.
 About 1,200 students from grades 9 through 12 are enrolled in the school.
 It is a part of the Merrimack School District.

-The school is headed by Stephen Claire, the current principal, who has two assistant principals, Richard Zampieri and Jill Hanlon.
+The principal is Stephen Claire.
 Former principal Kenneth W. Johnson adopted the motto "Believe, go forward, and inspire" for the school.

 History

 In the 1995-1996 school year, the district enacted a policy against talking about LGBT issues, called "Prohibition of Alternative Lifestyle Instruction."
 The policy affected how teachers at Merrimack High taught about literary figures; as of May 1996 the school district had not placed measures against teachers related to this policy.
 The school board ended the policy effective the 1996-1997 school year.

 Academics

 NE-CAP results from the 11th grade class at MHS showed that 64% of the students were proficient in reading, 33% were proficient in writing, and 27% were proficient in math, giving it a "GreatSchools" rating of 4 out of 10.
 In 2018, 271 students participated in the SAT exams and averaged scores of 530 on the reading/writing portion and 520 on the math portion.
 Furthermore, about 85% of graduates attended a college, 10% went straight to employment, and about 4% joined the armed forces, leaving 1% undecided of the 286 graduates.